hmrc/auth-client/README.md

 libraryDependencies += "uk.gov.hmrc" %% "auth-client" % "[INSERT-VERSION]"
 ```
-Note that the library is only available for Play 2.5.x and Play 2.6.x.
-If you plan to use it in a microservice that is still based on Play 2.3 you need to upgrade first.
+Note that this library is only available for Play 2.5.x through to Play 2.7.x.
+Play 2.8+ is not yet supported.

+> If you plan to use it in a microservice that is still using an older version of Play, then you will need to upgrade first.

 ## Usage